akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 @@snip [config](/akka-serialization-jackson/src/test/scala/doc/akka/serialization/jackson/SerializationDocSpec.scala) { #migrations-conf }

 The same thing could have been done for the `note` field, adding a default value of `""` in the `ItemAddedMigration`.

-@@@ note

-TODO: add a snippet introducing `supportedVersion`.
-Probably this _note_ will become a fully fledged section.

-To limit the failures when doing a rolling upgrade you should use a two-step deployment.
-First, you must deploy your code with a `JacksonMigration` where the `currentVersion` is not increased but the `transform()` code already can read the new wire format (e.g. CBOR with a new field).
-Then, you can bump the value of the `currentVersion` and do the necessary changes on the serialization code and other classes.
-This new code, when deployed, will produce a serialized representation of your types that the old, already running code will be able to deserializze.

-@@@

 ### Rename Field